-NGA and the NGA Center offer a competitive benefits package and extensive training and development opportunities.
+NGA and NGA Solutions offer a competitive benefits package and extensive training and development opportunities.
 Please take a moment to learn more about our current job openings by visiting Current Job Openings.
 Thank you for your interest in employment with NGA.
 We hope to welcome you to the team.

-NGA and the NGA Center participate in the E-Verify program.
+NGA and NGA Solutions participate in the E-Verify program.
 The E-Verify program is an Internet-based eligibility verification system operated by the U.S. Citizenship and Immigration Services.
 Please click on the links below to view important notices about the E-Verify program.

 Why Intern at NGA?